Good Feelings Bad Feelings: Helping Kids Decode Pornography’s Tricky Dual Emotions

 - Normalize: It’s so important for kids to know their sexual feelings are normal and good.
 Let them know it’s how their bodies are designed, and that you are glad they have these good and powerful feelings.
 Share the reasons why we have these feelings.
 Reinforce your family’s values about appropriate ways to express sexual feelings as they grow and when dating and marrying.

 - Guard: Talk about working together for better online safety.
 What were the circumstances that surrounded the encounter with pornography?
 What ideas do they have to help them stay safe?
 What can you do as a parent to guard their safety?

 - Agree: Come to an agreement that pornography is harmful for them.
 Why is seeing pornography making them feel so down and distressed?
 Those bad feelings are a sign that they are a good person who recognizes when something is wrong.
 Even young kids understand the value of people.
 You can explain that watching porn affects how they think about others.
 Teach your kids about the detrimental effects of porn, adapted for their age.
 Here’s an overview of some of the harmful effects of porn.

 - Give: Give your child tools for what to do when they encounter it again.
-Make sure to check out the Can Do Plan.
+Make sure to check out the Good Pictures Bad Pictures read aloud book series that offers age appropriate ways to discuss porn with children.
+Here children will learn a definition, a warning, and a plan.
 Brainstorm ideas on how to handle it if they ever feel tempted to seek out porn.
 Can they ask you to do something?
 Go outside and play?
 Call a friend?